aerf-spec/agentmint-app/README.md

 hash-chained receipt an auditor can verify later — without trusting the agent, the app, or the vendor.

-## The wedge: wrap → receipt → verify
+## How it works: wrap → receipt → verify

 ```ts
 import {